SA Health Governance Reforms frequently asked questions

 From this date, six new regional LHNs have replaced Country Health SA LHN.

-In addition, the Department for Health and Wellbeing (the Department) is taking on a revised role, complementing and supporting the LHNs through high-level system direction and performance management, as well as its government departmental roles to support the Minister and Chief Executive in exercising their responsibilities.
+In addition, the Department for Health and Wellbeing (the Department) hass taken on a revised role, complementing and supporting the LHNs through high-level system direction and performance management, as well as its government departmental roles to support the Minister and Chief Executive in exercising their responsibilities.

-Two other key Government initiatives are also being progressed, to establish Wellbeing SA and a Commission on Excellence and Innovation in Health.
+Two other key Government initiatives have also been completed, being the establishment of Wellbeing SA and a Commission on Excellence and Innovation in Health on 6 January 2020.

 The South Australian public health system is a large and complex network of hospitals, health services and community based care.
 It has an annual budget of around $6 billion, over 38,000 staff, and delivers health services located across a large geographic area.